In memory of Annie

 Annie's Rescue Ride

 Annie's Rescue Ride was created in her memory so that others may experience the same love and devotion that I received from her.
-We are a registered tax exempt 501(c)3 non-profit charity as well as being registered with the USDA.
+We are a registered tax exempt 501(c)3 non-profit charity.
 Our immediate plan is to offer transportation for the small dogs to no kill shelters and rescues in other states.
-In Phoenix, the same dogs that are highly sought after in other locations are being euthanized at very high rates 30 - 40 per day.
+In Phoenix, the same dogs that are highly sought after in other locations linger in foster homes for years in Phoenix or get sent to our county shelter where conditions are stressful and euthanasia is a possibility.
 If we had the ability to transport these dogs to other states just imagine the lives that could be saved.
 Join us on our Facebook page.

 How you can help